Locize, the Swiss-engineered translation management system.

-Locize is the only Swiss-owned translation management system in the developer-TMS category.
-Built and operated by a Swiss-registered company — the same team behind i18next, one of the most widely-used JavaScript internationalization libraries on npm.
+Locize is a Swiss-made translation management system (TMS) for developer teams.
+Built and operated by a Swiss-registered company, the same team behind i18next, one of the most widely-used JavaScript internationalization libraries on npm.
+It is the only Swiss-owned TMS in the developer-focused category.

 | Vendor | Country | Status |